A person may wish to defer or delay enrolling in Original Medicare in certain circumstances. However, this may incur penalties and additional costs.

-We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:
+We may use a few terms in this article that can be helpful to understand when selecting the best insurance plan:

-• Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.
+- Deductible: This is an annual amount a person must spend out of pocket within a certain period before an insurer starts to fund their treatments.

-• Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
-For Medicare Part B, this comes to 20%.
+- Coinsurance: This is the percentage of treatment costs that a person must self-fund.
+For Medicare Part B, this is 20%.

-• Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
+- Copayment: This is a fixed dollar amount a person with insurance pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-A person may want to defer enrolling in original Medicare (Part A and Part B) if they feel it is in their best interest.
+A person may want to defer enrolling in Original Medicare Part A and Part B if they feel it is in their best interest.
 For example, if a person has a medical insurance policy, they may feel it is not necessary to have two policies.

-However, in some situations, people who defer enrolling in original Medicare may pay a penalty on the premium.
+However, in some situations, people who defer enrolling in Original Medicare may pay a penalty on the premium.

 Since many people do not pay a premium for Medicare Part A, a person may decide to enroll in Part A, even if they want to defer Medicare Part B.